Dima-Zeklam/reading-notes/class-11.md

 * video
 The \<video> HTML element embeds a media player which supports video playback into the document.

-*Example om hoe to Embed video in html:*
+*Example on how to Embed video in html:*

 ```
 <video controls width="250">